gemeofficial/gemeblog/blog/2025-07-14-how-long-does-cooked-chicken-last-in-the-fridge/index.md

 ---
 title: "How Long Can Cooked Chicken Stay in the Fridge?"
 description: How long can cooked chicken last in the fridge?
-Discover safe storage tips, spoilage signs, composting rules, and how to maximize freshness in this expert guide.
+Cooked chicken can last in the fridge for 3 to 4 days with temperature set at 40°F (4°C) or lower.
 keywords:
   - how long can cooked chicken stay in the fridge
   - how long does cooked chicken last in the fridge